Vlad7007/iti0302-2024-backend/README.md

 ```
 Make sure to configure the `application.properties` file with your database credentials.
 Can be done the same way as when running without docker.

+Before running, make sure that Docker Desktop is running.

 To run the Docker container, use the following command: